qparis-math/qparis-math.github.io/research.md

 title: Research
 ---

 I work at the intersection of Statistics, Machine Learning and Geometry.
 Recently, I have studied the barycenter estimation problem.
-My current research looks at ways geometrical considerations (such as synthetic notions of curvature bounds) can inform the performance of randomized (PAC Bayes) estimators.
+My current research looks at ways geometrical considerations (such as synthetic notions of curvature bounds) can inform the performance of randomized (PAC Bayesian) estimators.

 ### Links
 - [arxiv](https://arxiv.org/search/math?searchtype=author&query=Paris,+Q)